 Applications for Draft Plan Approval of Condominium, as well as Site Plan Control will be submitted following an approval for the subject Zoning By-law Amendment.
 Through Site Plan Control, a close review of the various concerns submitted by the City's Operations and Engineering Departments can be undertaken.
 Facilities associated with drainage, lighting, as well as the location of buildings, parking stalls entrances to the property and so on, would all be considered at that time.

-All public comments received to date have been provided to the applicant for their review and the Planning Department is awaiting a response.
-This includes questions posed by the Lake of the Woods Control Board, and the most recent concerns presented at the PAC meeting with regard to property dimensions of Area C.
+Various comments received since February 15th have been provided to the applicant for their review and response.
+This includes questions posed by the Lake of the Woods Control Board.